The listings featured on this site are from companies from which this site receives compensation. Read the

 27. 4 Countries Produce More Food Than Others

-Of all food types, wheat, corn, and rice are the most made foods — and these 4 countries are their biggest producers.
+Among various food types, wheat, corn, and rice dominate production, and these 4 countries are their biggest producers.

 The Environmental Impact